harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-acr.md

 ## Requirements

 * **Must use a Kubernetes Cluster build infrastructure:** The **Build and Push to ACR** step is supported for [Kubernetes cluster build infrastructures](../set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md) only.
 For other build infrastructures, use the [Build and Push an image to Docker Registry step](./build-and-push-to-docker-hub-step-settings.md) to push to ACR.
-* **Must run as root:** All **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default.
+* **Must run as root:** With a Kubernetes cluster build infrastructure, all **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default.
 This tool requires root access to build the Docker image, and it doesn't support non-root users.
+   * If your build runs as non-root (`runAsNonRoot: true`), and you want to run the **Build and Push** step as root, you can set **Run as User** to `0` on the **Build and Push** step to use the root user for that individual step only.
-If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).
+   * If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).

 ## Add the Build and Push to ACR step